wu87988622/ohara/docs/src/rest/rest-info.rst

 #. mode (**string**) — the mode of this configurator.
 There are three modes now:

-   - First, k8s mode is for the production.
+   - K8S: k8s mode is for the production.
-   - Second, ssh is useful to simple env.
+   - SSH: ssh is useful to simple env.
-   - Third, fake mode is used to test APIs.
+   - FAKE: fake mode is used to test APIs.

 Example Response
   .. code-block:: json

     {
-      "name": "ab333",
       "versionInfo": {
+        "branch": "$|branch|",
         "version": "$|version|",
         "user": "chia",
         "revision": "b86742ca03a0ca02cc3578f8686e38e5cf2fb461",
         "date": "2019-05-13 09:59:38"
       },
-      "mode": "ssh"
+      "mode": "FAKE"
     }

 get zookeeper/broker/worker info